B I O G R A P H Y

 By his late teens, Jon already had a good feel for working with other musicians in a variety of situations and musical styles.
 1975-76 were quiet drumming-wise, and Jon attended a local college, left home, and landed in retail management for about a year until he joined his first top-40 band in 1977.
 Jon was beginning to live his dream and make a living playing drums.
 The band had a steady 6-night a week gig and worked together for over a year, and Jon started to pursue other groups and session work.

-"One of the groups was Nipper, a typical New Wave band looking for one of those record deals that seemed to come to whoever asked for it back then.
+"One of the groups was Nipper, an accessible New Wave band looking for one of those record deals that seemed to come to whoever asked for it back then.
 These were players I'd done some recording with, and I felt the band had promise.
 We played the L.A. club circuit including classic venues like The Valley West Supper Club, The Londoner, Sweetwater, Relic House, The Arena, Club 88 and of course Madame Wong's West and Chinatown locations.
-By mid-1981, I was losing interest in the group, and getting distracted."
+By mid-1981, I was getting distracted."

 One such distraction began on September 14, 1980, when Jon was invited by Dr. Demento to be interviewed on his live radio show to talk about the songs he'd submitted years earlier; Jon and his friends were among the first people to have home-made music played on the Dr.'s show at the time.
 It was there that Jon met "Weird Al" Yankovic, who happened to be answering request lines that night.
 Already a staple of the Dr. Demento show, the 20-year-old Yankovic played accordion and had been sending his homemade parody tapes to Demento on a regular basis.
 That night, he would debut his newest parody, Another One Rides The Bus, live on the air.
 Al asked Jon if he'd mind pounding out a straight beat... on the accordion case!
 Jon cheerfully agreed, and evidently had a great time: